Chicago/dev.cityofchicago.org/_posts/2018-05-03-historical-traffic-id-columns.md

 * [Chicago Traffic Tracker - Historical Congestion Estimates by Segment](https://data.cityofchicago.org/d/77hq-huss)
 * [Chicago Traffic Tracker - Historical Congestion Estimates by Region](https://data.cityofchicago.org/d/emtn-qqdi)

 Both datasets have been only sporadically updated, due to the internal processes required.
-In the case of the segments dataset, this has resulted in some time periods not making it into the dataset at all.
+This has resulted in some time periods not making it into the datasets at all.
 Therefore, we are going to do a final update of each dataset and have launched new historical datasets:

 * [Chicago Traffic Tracker - Historical Congestion Estimates by Segment - 2018-Current](https://data.cityofchicago.org/d/sxs8-h27x)
 * [Chicago Traffic Tracker - Historical Congestion Estimates by Region - 2018-Current](https://data.cityofchicago.org/d/kf7e-cur8)